 Unfortunately, dependence on Xanax or Etizolam can develop fast too.
 Given that, they’re only suitable for short-term treatment for up to four weeks.
 Yet, people often lose control of their dosing as tolerance grows.
-To clarify, more of the drugs is craved to feel the same calming effects.
+People need more and more of the drug to get the same effect.
 Ultimately, you could do serious heart and liver damage or overdose.
 So, finding a Xanax or Etizolam addiction treatment program is vital.

 In spite of similarities, Etizolam and Xanax are different drug types.
 To explain, Xanax is classified as a benzodiazepine like Valium.
-Conversely, Etizolam has a slightly different chemical makeup as a thienodiazepine.
+Conversely, Etizolam has a slightly different chemical makeup than thienodiazepine.
 Ergo, Etizolam has added properties that prevent seizures.
 Currently, Etizolam is illegal in the United States and not approved by the FDA.
-Whereas, doctors popularly prescribe Xanax as a Schedule IV drug.
+Whereas doctors popularly prescribe Xanax as a Schedule IV drug.

 Moreover, Etizolam is up to 10 times stronger than Xanax.
 Comparatively, Etizolam is only available in 0.25 to 1-milligram doses, while Xanax goes up to 3 milligrams.
-Frequently, patients taking Xanax can choose an extended release form.
-Thus, the medicine lasts around 12 hours, instead of the 5-7 hours for Etizolam.
-Plus, the availability of Etizolam vs Xanax differs with the former not sold at pharmacies.
+Frequently, patients taking Xanax can choose an extended-release form.
+Thus, the medicine lasts around 12 hours instead of the 5-7 hours for Etizolam.
+Plus, the availability of Etizolam and Xanax differs with the former not sold at pharmacies.

 Choose Anxiety Medicine Rehab at Crestview

 Have you started misusing Xanax or Etizolam?
-Then, Crestview Recovery wants to help regain control of your medication doses.
-Notably, our PNW rehab center in Portland excels at treating prescription drug addiction.
+Then, Crestview Recovery wants to help you regain control of your medication doses.
+Notably, our drug rehab center in Portland excels at treating prescription drug addiction.
 Provided that, we’re a top choice for clients seeking inpatient or outpatient care.
 Indeed, our master’s level therapists know the latest evidence-based methods to get you clean.
-We accept insurance based payments for all services, including:
+We accept insurance-based payments for all services, including: